CheckPointSW-Community/CPX-2025-automation-ws/README.md

 8. Go to Web Smart Console **"admin/Cpwins1!"**, check what happened with your object.
 <br>What does `state: absent` mean?

-If you have some spare time you can go to https://galaxy.ansible.com/ui/repo/published/check_point/mgmt/docs/, pick an example from the list and try to create that object with Ansible. or you can remove for example a host object in the terraform configuration by deleteing the linse for a host resource block and run terraform apply to see what happens.
+**Done**: If you have some spare time you can go to https://galaxy.ansible.com/ui/repo/published/check_point/mgmt/docs/, pick an example from the list and try to create that object with Ansible, or make some changes to your terraform configuration to see what happens.

 ## Resources:
 - [sk121360 - Check Point APIs homepage](https://support.checkpoint.com/results/sk/sk121360)